christofferaakre/bin/readme.md

   plugged-unplugged. **this script not authored by me**
 * toggle-autokey - Close autokey if already open, else open it.
 Closing autokey disables all hotkeys, phrases, etc.
+* `trim` - Trims the first argument of spaces and line endings, and copies the modified string to your clipboard
 * `.vimrc`
 * `.Xresourves`
 * `.urxvt`